Truss Rod Adjustment

-Before we adjust the truss rod, we should take a look at what the truss rod is and it's purpose in a guitar neck.
-A truss rod, essentially, is a metal rod that is inserted into a channel or cavity in the neck to help with reinforcement.
-Truss rods stiffen the neck and help eliminate relief and back-bow in the neck.
+Before we adjust the truss rod, we should take a look at what its purpose is in a guitar neck.
+A truss rod, essentially, is a metal rod that is inserted into a channel or cavity in your neck to help with reinforcement.
+It stiffens your neck and helps eliminate relief and back-bow in the neck.
 More "modern" truss rods not only help reinforce the neck but also help bend the neck back into a straight position.

-There are many different styles of truss rods that have been popular over time.
-The early truss rods were not adjustable.
-Early Martin guitars had a variety of different truss rods.
-These truss rods were often a T-bar or piece of square tubing.
-The primary purpose for these truss rods was to stabilize the neck and keep it from bowing.
-If the neck did bow because of extreme weather conditions or faulty craftsmanship, there was nothing you could do to fix the neck short of tearing it apart, straightening the neck, and inserting a new truss rod.
-Martin used these non-adjustable truss rods up until 1984.
-For more information about the history of Martin guitar truss rods, please visit the Martin truss rod page.
+Truss rods have changed quite a bit since Martin first introduced their non adjustable design back in the early 20th century.
+These rods were often a T-bar or piece of square tubing inlayed in your neck.
+The only real purpose of these T-bar rods was to stabilize your neck and keep it from bowing.
+If the neck did bow because of extreme weather conditions or faulty craftsmanship, there was nothing you could do to fix your neck short of tearing it apart, straightening your neck, and inserting a new T-bar rod.
+It's kind of crazy to think that Martin used these non-adjustable truss rods up until 1984.
+Here is a little more history about Martin Guitars.

-Today, almost all guitars are fitted with adjustable truss rods.
-Adjustable truss rods can be adjusted using an allen wrench or screw driver in either the nut or the heel of the neck.
-Electric guitar truss rods come in two main styles: single action or one-way truss rods and dual action or two-way truss rods.
+Today, almost all guitars are fitted with adjustable truss rods that can be adjusted using an allen wrench or screw driver in either the nut or the heel of your neck.
+Electric guitar truss rods come in two main styles: single action or one-way truss rods and dual action or two-way.

-In short single action truss rods bend the neck one way by tightening the truss rod.
-Loosening a single action truss will not "bend" the neck in the other direction; it simply relieves the pressure from the truss rod and allows the string tension to bend the neck in the opposite direction.
+In short single action truss rods bend the neck one way when it's tightened.
+Loosening a single action rod will not "bend" your neck in the other direction; it simply relieves the pressure from the neck and allows the string tension to pull the neck in the opposite direction.

-A dual action truss rod, on the other hand, does bend the neck in both directions.
-Tightening or loosening a dual action truss rod will bend cause the truss rod to bend in either direction.
-For more detailed information about how truss rods work, please visit the truss rod page.
+A dual action truss rod, on the other hand, does actually bend your guitar neck in both directions.
+Tightening or loosening a dual action rod will bend cause the truss rod to bend in either direction.
+Check out the single action vs. dual action page for more info.

 With a straight edge-